 - 2. National Emission Standards for Hazardous Air Pollutants (NESHAP) and 40 CFR Part 63 - 2.1.
-40 CFR Part 63, Subpart HH National Emission Standards for Hazardous Air Pollutants from Oil and Natural Gas Production Facilities [40 CFR 63.760 63.774 and RAC 4-103]
+40 CFR Part 63, Subpart HH National Emission Standards for Hazardous Air Pollutants From Oil and Natural Gas Production Facilities [40 CFR 63.760 63.779 and RAC 4-103]

-The permittee is the owner or operator of glycol dehydration units that are exempt from the standards of 40 CFR §63.764(d).
+The permittee is the owner or operator of a glycol dehydration unit that is exempt from the standards of 40 CFR §63.764(d).
 The permittee shall retain each determination used to demonstrate that the actual average benzene emissions from each dehydrator are below 0.90 megagram per year.